-The delegation returned on November 10, just over two weeks before the conference.
-The timeline on the following page illustrates that the majority of media appearances occurred in the two weeks before and in the month immediately succeeding the conference.
+The delegation returned on November 10, just two weeks before the conference.
+The timeline below illustrates that the majority of media appearances occurred in the two weeks before, and in the month immediately succeeding, the conference.
 Additionally, these media events included the largest and most significant of the delegates' combined efforts.